 I have vague memories of my father once or twice saying that he couldn't be like Uncle Jack or that he didn't know how Uncle Jack did it.
 Jack had been so calm and so sure of himself, strong but gentle.
 He had the implacable force of patience that comes with self-assurance.

 Jack died when I was seven.
 I begged to go to his funeral.
 Maybe I cried my way into attendance.
 I'm not sure.
 If so, I expect that my father regretted taking me because I cried at the funeral, too.
-Then I cried after the funeral and on and off into the evening.
+Then I cried after the funeral and on and off through the evening.